-Our PLM software includes all the functions of DMS but goes well beyond, integrating a configuration management tool that links all data together, to trace the reasons, the impacts and consequences of changes, and to ensure their traceability throughout the project.
+Our PLM software includes all the functions of an EDMS but goes well beyond, integrating a configuration management tool that links all data together, to trace the reasons, the impacts and consequences of changes, and to ensure their traceability throughout the project.
 This means knowing the “Who, What, Why and How” behind every modification.

 Our PLM solution to ensure impact studies and change management